Morisset/NEBULATOM-tools/What2install_Starlight/README.md

     chmod 755 Starlight_v04_[my_version].exe
     mv Starlight_v04_[my_version].exe STARLIGHTv04/

-Go to the Starlight ditribution directory and change a grid file:
+Go to the STARLIGHT ditribution directory and change this grid file:

     cd STARLIGHTv04/
     [open grid_example1.in with your favourite text editor]

-Edit lines 2--5 (copied below) to the directory where your Starlight distribution is.
+Edit lines 2--5 (copied below) to the directory where your STARLIGHT distribution is.
 For instance,

     [old]